amitcheke/calculator_tdd/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Followed TDD approch to build a string calculator.
 Code changes are commited frequently that helps to understand how code evolves with every step of TDD.
+- All the calculation logic is present in `calculator.js` and the respective tests are in `calculator.test.js`

 ## Available Scripts